Item 30: Write more than unit tests

 Fuzz Testing

-The most effective forms of fuzz testing are coverage-guided: the test infrastructure monitors which parts of the code are executed, and favours random mutations of the inputs that explore new code paths.
-"American fuzzy lop" (AFL) was the original heavyweight champion of this technique, but in more recent years equivalent functionality has been included into the LLVM toolchain as libFuzzer.
+The most effective forms of fuzz testing are coverage-guided: the test infrastructure monitors which parts of the code are executed and favors random mutations of the inputs that explore new code paths.
+"American fuzzy lop" (AFL) was the original heavyweight champion of this technique, but in more recent years equivalent functionality has been included in the LLVM toolchain as libFuzzer.

-To set up a fuzz test, first identify an entrypoint of your code that takes (or can be adapted to take) arbitrary bytes of data as input:
+The primary requirement for a fuzz test is to identify an entrypoint of your code that takes (or can be adapted to take) arbitrary bytes of data as input:

 #![allow(unused)]